Overview

 This course will utilize case studies to encourage discussion on how to identify, avoid, and address potential types of student mistreatment and professionalism issues.
 Neda Etezadi-Amoli MD and Cherie Singer Ph.D. will share their extensive knowledge on these topics, providing you with valuable insights and strategies.
 By taking this course, you will be better equipped to improve the learning environment and create a more supportive atmosphere for all UNR Med students.

-This session topic is part of a four-part series presented by the Office of Community Faculty.
+This session topic is part of a clinical teaching professional development series presented by the Office of Community Faculty.
 To view all session topics in this series, please click on Office of Community Faculty Program Series.
 These courses are FREE with an active Community or Joint Faculty appointment at UNR Med.
-Please email adamwilkinson@med.unr.edu prior to registering to receive your promo code.
+Please email adamwilkinson@med.unr.edu if you have any questions.

 Learning Objectives